lightstep/observability-lab-k23/README.md

     - Finally, in the `.env` file, add the following line:
     `LIGHTSTEP_ORG=<value>`, replacing `<value>` with the 'Organization Name' in your Account Management page. **This value is case-sensitive!**.
-5. Create
+5. Add the `DIGITALOCEAN_TOKEN` key and value to `.env`.
+6. Create `terraform/values.auto.tfvars` and copy env vars to it.
+Be sure to surround the values in quotation marks.
+7. Run `make init`, `make plan`, and `make apply` to create the cluster.

 ---

-- Create `terraform/values.auto.tfvars` and copy env vars to it (key = "value")
-- Run terraform init, terraform plan, terraform apply (yes)

 Cluster Config